icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/interceptor.md

 ## Installing an interceptor

-In C#, you can create an invocation pipeline by creating an instance of class `Pipeline` and then install the interceptors calling `Use`.
+In C#, you install an interceptor by calling the `Pipeline.Use` method.

 For example: